mihael-tunik/dp_with_masks/README.md

    // do something with bit number j in mask
 }
 ```
-This is somewhat faster than to check every bit.
+Experiments showed, that this is somewhat faster than to check every bit.